szidorpatrik/home-server/README.md

 opcache.max_wasted_percentage=10
 ```

-Save the file and restart the Nextcloud container:
+Save the file and restart the Nextcloud container if it runs already to apply the changes:

 ```sh
 docker compose restart nextcloud